m4sterbunny/ParasitesWithoutBorders/testing_index_generator.md

   * Manage labels
     * allows you to group types of words together
     * how select all names?
+* If word in baseword list and header-subheader list how merge?
+	* appears twice in index see index_v4.3.pdf
+	* eg Cryptosporidium
+	* settings, overwrite duplicates?

 # Index version 5.1
 - use basewords_v6_for_merging